richjdurley/SpringBankKata/README.md

 10/01/2019 || 1000.00    ||            || 1000.00
 ```

-### The product owner has given the following acceptance test for the API
+### The product owner has given the following acceptance tests for the API

 ```
 Given a SmartSave account registration request